-User name - The user name may be needed to make a data connection, and is usually provided by the service provider.
+User name-The user name may be needed to make a data connection, and is usually provided by the service provider.
 The user name is often case-sensitive.

-Prompt password - If you must enter a new password every time you log in to a server, or if you do not want to save your password in the phone, choose Yes.
+Prompt password-If you must enter a new password every time you log in to a server, or if you do not want to save your password in the phone, choose Yes.

-Password - A password may be needed to make a data connection, and is usually provided by the service provider.
+Password-A password may be needed to make a data connection, and is usually provided by the service provider.
 The password is often case-sensitive.

-Authentication - Normal or Secure.
+Authentication-Select Normal or Secure.

-Homepage - Depending on what you are setting up, write either the Web address, or the address of the multimedia messaging centre.
+Homepage-Depending on what you are setting up, write the Web address or the address of the multimedia messaging centre.

-Select Options

-Advanced settings to change the following settings:
+Select Options > Advanced settings to change the following settings:

-Network type - Select the Internet protocol type to be used: IPv4 settings or IPv6 settings.
+Network type-Select the Internet protocol type to use: IPv4 settings or IPv6 settings.

-Phone IP address - The IP address of your phone.
+Phone IP address-Enter the IP address of your phone.

-Name servers - Primary name server: The IP address of the primary DNS server, Second.
-Name server: The IP address of the secondary DNS server.
+Name servers-In Primary name server:, enter the IP address of the primary DNS server.
+In Second. name server:, enter the IP address of the secondary DNS server.
 Contact your Internet service provider to obtain these addresses.